John-Colvin/YAIDIP/README.md

 ## Rationale

-A frequent pattern in programming is to create strings (for the purpose of printing to the console, writing to files, etc) by mixing predefined string fragments with data contained in variables.
+A frequent pattern in programming is to create strings (for the purpose of printing to the console, writing to files, etc) by mixing predefined string fragments (literal strings) with data contained in variables.
 We identify two distinct approaches to formatting data: *interspersion* style and *format-string* style.

-The most straightforward approach to implement that pattern is to intersperse expressions with string fragments in calls to variadic functions:
+The most straightforward approach is to intersperse expressions with string literals in calls to variadic functions:

 ```d
 void f1(string name) {